 Let me tell you about the Sound of Music Tour we put together when visiting Salzburg, Austria.

-Sound of Music (1965) is definitely one of my all-time favorite movies!
-With a family with seven children, that portray the seven musical notes, it’s full of wonderful and cheerful songs!
-Even as I write this I’m getting all excited, and I could just spin around in my living room, singing out loud The hills are aliiiive with the sound of music!
+Sound of Music (1965) is one of my all-time favorite movies!
+With a family with seven children that portray the seven musical notes, it’s full of wonderful and cheerful songs!
+Even as I write this, I’m getting excited, and I could spin around in my living room, singing out loud.
+The hills are alive with the sound of music!

 Sound of Music tour – filming locations

-Let me start with the fact that the movie was made after Maria Von Trapp’s memoires and it’s a true story, although romanticized for the big screen.
+The movie was made after Maria Von Trapp’s memoirs, and it’s a true story, although romanticized for the big screen.

 Mirabell Palace and Gardens

 The Mirabell Palace and Gardens hosted the scenes for the Do-re-mi song!!!
-Maria and the children run through the ivy tunnel, climb on the fountains, and in the epic ending they stand on the famous steps that become musical notes!!
-Yesss, I stood on those steps as well, you can’t imagine how thrilled I was!
+Maria and the children run through the ivy tunnel, climb on the fountains, and in the epic ending, they stand on the famous steps that become musical notes!!
+Yesss, I stood on those steps as well; you can’t imagine how thrilled I was!
 Even if the day was cloudy, it didn’t matter!
-Everywhere around there were people that sang and recreated scenes from the movie, it was an absolute joy!
+Everywhere around, there were people that sang and recreated scenes from the movie.
+It was an absolute joy!

 The horse fountain (Pferdeschwemme)